 We heard and saw virtually no other guests whilst we were there, which was almost a pity, as the communal areas, up at reception, look like a fun meeting and gathering place for guests and their children, including a jungle gym, pools, a TV-come-computer games room with comfortable chairs and sofas ideal for rainy days, braai areas, and outside toilets.

 The treehouses come equipped with their own compost loos – quite an experience if you haven’t used them before.
 Our bathroom was beautiful.

 The windowless wooden walls around the toilet area not only mean that the trees and birds enter into your space – including a friendly couple of Cape robins -, but also mean that if the compost loo were to offer any unpleasant odours, which it didn’t, the air entering through the slats of wood in the floor, and at the windows, would offer more than enough counter draft to sufficiently deal with the issue.

 Our kitchen was more than adequately equipped, our beds incredibly comfortable, and our position high above the forest so unique that I would return at any given excuse.
 One can truly escape from it all here, and walks and hikes around the resort give one access to natural river pools and the kloof itself, an added bonus if you’re into outdoor living combined with the luxury of a tented treehouse.

-Accommodation is also surprisingly reasonable, working out at roughly R250 per person per night, for a four sleeper.
+Accommodation is also surprisingly reasonable.
 And the added allure of hand made furniture and fittings in the kitchen, including delightful wooden carvings unique to each tent where you least expect to find them, such as a fish in the bathroom, and a bird carving in the side of a bookcase, all combine to make your stay here one that you will wish to repeat.